The Best Places to Visit in Vietnam Complete Guide

 It is possible to stay in Da Nang for a night or two, but you are also able to see all of the best sites on a day trip from Hoi An.
 We got there by moped, but you can also arrange bus transfers if you are passing through and wish to stay there.

 Steeped in history, and any culture seekers dream, Hoi An is simply a must on your ‘where to go in Vietnam’ list.
-And for very good reason.
-This sleepy town packs a bunch of exciting and interesting activities for anyone craving small-town vibes, especially after experiencing the bustle of bigger cities in Vietnam.
+And for an excellent reason.
+This sleepy town packs a bunch of exciting and exciting activities for anyone craving small-town vibes, especially after experiencing the bustle of bigger cities in Vietnam.

 At the heart of Hoi An lies The Ancient Town, which also happens to be a world-renowned UNESCO site.
 The Old Town is home to everything from wooden Chinese shophouses and temples to colorful French colonial buildings, decorative Vietnamese tube houses and the mesmerizing Old Bridge built by the Japanese.
-In short, you wouldn’t find a better place to experience rustic Vietnam than here where a mix of eras and styles seamlessly blend together.
-Wander or even bike along quaint streets lined with colorful shophouses, hipster cafes and cool art galleries.
+In short, you wouldn’t find a better place to experience rustic Vietnam than here, where a mix of eras and styles seamlessly blend together.
+Wander or even bike along quaint streets lined with colorful shophouses, hipster cafes, and funky art galleries.
 Or better yet, get lost in the maze of nooks and crannies which dot off around every corner.
-Keep in mind though, there is a small mandatory entrance fee of US$5 which goes towards maintaining and
+Keep in mind though: there is a small mandatory entrance fee of US$5, which goes towards maintaining and preserving the city.

 One of Hoi An’s biggest draws apart from its deep-rooted history is its arts.
 Whatever you do don’t leave Hoi An without taking a lantern making class and a getting tailor-made outfit.
 Those seeking to venture beyond the Old Town, don’t miss one of the glorious sandy beaches nearby.
 Biking to An Bang Beach is a popular activity for sunshine seekers and beachgoers.
 Foodies also won’t be disappointed as Hoi An is one of the best places to enjoy authentic street food in Vietnam.
 To get a real feel of the town and attractions, spend at least 2-3 days here.